cestlaz/cestlaz.github.com/_drafts/shellgames-2-toolkit.md

 On top of that, the Digital Ocean team is putting together a great series of [tutorials](https://digitalocean.com/community) on all manner of Linux Dev/Ops stuff.

-So, if you want an easy way to play with some of this stuff, head on over there and make an accout.
+So, if you want an easy way to play with some of this stuff, head on over there and make an account.

 Now that you have an account, you can follow this [tutorial](https://digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server)